google/earthengine-community/tutorials/sar-basics/index.md

 ### Sentinel-1 coverage

-Sentinel-1 consists of two identical sensors ("A" and "B") which have a 12 days revisit orbit each, but a 6 days revisit when combined.
+Sentinel-1 consists of two identical sensors ("A" and "B") which have a 12-day revisit orbit each, but a 6-day revisit when combined.
 However, there are certain limitations to how much data can be acquired and downloaded from the two sensors, which depend on sensor uptime per orbit, ground station visibility for data downlinking and some other factors.
 The maps in [the observation scenario plan](https://sentinel.esa.int/web/sentinel/missions/sentinel-1/observation-scenario) show actual and planned operations, which provide an initial idea on how certain areas are revisited.

 For a more precise estimate, you can use Earth Engine as follows: